2227 Otto Struve: Naming

 The minor planet is named in memory of Russian astronomer Otto Struve (1897–1963), discoverer of the two asteroids 991 McDonalda and 992 Swasey, and last of a remarkable dynasty of astronomers: the Struve family.

 His great-grandfather, Wilhelm Struve (also see 768 Struveana), founded the Pulkovo Observatory near St. Petersburg in 1839; his grandfather (Otto Wilhelm), uncle (Hermann) and father (Ludwig) were also distinguished astronomers.
 Following a period of great privation and misery after World War I, Otto was invited by Edwin B. Frost (also see 854 Frostia) to come to the U.S. Yerkes Observatory in 1921.
 He started working in spectroscopy and remained a spectroscopist to the end of his days.
 He succeeded Frost as Yerkes director in 1932 and was the major force responsible for the establishment of the Texan McDonald Observatory in 1933.
-Managing editor of the Astrophysical Journal from 1932 to 1947 and became head of the astronomy department of the University of California in Berkeley in 1950.
+Managing editor of the Astrophysical Journal from 1932 to 1947 and became head of the astronomy department of the University of California, Berkeley in 1950.
 He received the Gold Medal of the Royal Astronomical Society in 1944, and the Bruce Medal in 1948.
 The lunar crater Struve was also named in his honor.
 The official naming citation was published by the Minor Planet Center on 13 July 1984 (M.P.C.
 8911/8912).